TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 And so it was, that the unfated soon find themselves on the brink of eternal slumber.

 Snow fell.
 A droplet of ice landed on her face, as the warmth of her blood slowly dyed the snow a beautiful crimson hue.
-She began rethinking her life choices, and many regrets came to life.
+She began rethinking her life choices, and many regrets came to be.

 A will to be something, to be better, to be superior, to be greater.
 All crumbled at the fragility of one's fate and the folly of human nature.
 Her red trench coat, the one she always wore for its beautiful radiant red, now seemed fittingly ill-suited for what was to be her end.
 A crimson dot in a sea of snow, all forgotten and abandoned.